2023 On-Farm Internships

 To qualify for the internship:

 - Farms: may be located within or outside of Pennsylvania, but producers must agree to provide the intern with exposure to all aspects of a successful, progressive dairy operation.
 Read more about Farm Expectations.

 - Students: must attend a Pennsylvania university, a Pennsylvania resident attending an out-of-state school or a recently-graduated Pennsylvania resident with an interest in dairy production.
 Preference is given to upperclassmen undergraduates.
 Read more about Intern Expectations.

 For host farms who have participated in the past and want to apply again, please CLICK HERE to complete the shorter application form.

 Have questions about the on-farm internship program?
 Contact Michelle Shearer.

-Dairy Excellence Foundation
+Workforce Development Manager for Dairy Excellence Foundation

 Congratulations to our 2021 on-farm interns for a successful summer experience!
 Check out how this internship impacted their career goals:

 The internship has helped me learn how to run things the proper way, management-wise, and get on-farm experience.
 I’ve grown up around dairy since I was little, so it has always been in my heart.
 I just want to continue with it.